-Editor’s Note: This article appeared in The Mountain Astrologer December 2012 and is reprinted with permission.
+Editor’s Note: This article first appeared in The Mountain Astrologer February/March 2016 issue and has been repulished with permission.

 The four-day uprising on June 28, 1969 that started at the Stonewall Inn — during which gay patrons fought back against police harassment — marked the beginning of the American gay liberation movement.
 Just days earlier, Uranus had made its final ingress into Libra.
 It was an explosive time in history: a time to fight for equality, to be intolerant of intolerance, and to “come out” from behind the veils of secrecy and shame — the blacked-out walls of gay bars.
 By the time Pluto entered Libra two years later, there were gay rights groups in every major American city and many other countries.

 The chart we'll look at (below) is for the moment the police raided the bar.
 (1) Author Edmund White (with Mercury at 11° Capricorn) wrote of the mood of that first evening: “Everyone’s restless, angry, and high-spirited.
 No one has a slogan, no one even has an attitude, but something’s brewing.”
 (2) The Moon was in Sagittarius (on the U.S. Sibly chart’s Ascendant) opposite Mercury in Gemini; Mars was in Sagittarius, too.
 It was a call to arms, a time to fight physically and vociferously for freedom and pride.